smartkidsllc/smartkidsllc.github.io/docs/knowledge-base/admin-preparation/internet.md

 ---
 title: Interent Access
-description: Regarding common internet access problems.
+description: Regarding common internet access problems
 ---

 Internet access at partner locations is critical to the operation of many of our classes.